yeokm1/nus-soc-print/README.md

 nus-soc-print
 =============

-(I'm in the midst of rewriting this app from the ground up using Android Studio.
+(I'm in the midst of rewriting this app from the ground up using Android Studio to clean up the code as well as make the UI on par with the [iOS version](https://github.com/yeokm1/nus-soc-print-ios).
 So just create issues for now.
 Pull Requests won't be useful since I'm reorganising the project anyway.)

 You can download this app from the Play Store here.